-CLI Purpose Ref- er- ence sbc-create-config module This command regenerates configuration files from their templates.
-Note: if needed, instead of tweaking the template itself (usually in /etc/frafos/templates), you should create a copy with the .local suffix in the /data/local-templates// directory.
-The .tmpl.local files have files have predominance over the .tmpl one.
-If the template imports any macro .mcr file,it has to be copied to the same directory as the local template.
-Warning: Every local template must be checked against original templete after every ABC SBC upgrade to be sure there was no change. sbc-activate-config like sbc-create-config all but restart the appropriate service after the config generation sbc-loglevel action [loglevel] Shows or sets the logging level for the ABC SBC signaling process .
-Action is either 'get' to retrieve current value or 'set' to set it.
+CLI Purpose Refer- ence sbc-create-config module This command regenerates configuration files from their tem- plates. sbc-activate-config like sbc-create-config all but restart the appropriate service after the config generation sbc-loglevel action [loglevel] Shows or sets the logging level for the ABC SBC signaling pro- Reference cess.
+Action is either 'get' to retrieve current value or 'set' to set of Log it.
 Loglevel takes category and level.
-Log files are stored in the directory /var/log/frafos Ref- er- ence of Log Level Pa- ram- e- ters sbc-status Shows ABC SBC node status, which is collected automatically every minute and also shown on config master node GUI on System status page. sbc-events-queue Show number of events waiting in redis queue on Sbc to be delivered to primary and secondary ABC Monitor.
+Log files are stored in the Level Pa- directory /var/log/frafos rameters sbc-status Shows ABC SBC node status, which is collected automatically every minute and also shown on config master node GUI on Sys- tem status page. sbc-events-queue Show number of events waiting in redis queue on Sbc to be de- livered to primary and secondary ABC Monitor.